All Episodes

 Why don't we pick a neutral third party, like a retired federal judge?

-They'll come in and evaluate it, they'll turn over what we should be what we should see, and they'll they'll keep personal stuff for you.
+They'll turn over what we should be, what we should see, and they'll keep personal stuff for you.

 And of course, the Clinton team said, no, we don't want to do that.

-Now contrast that to President Trump.
+Now, contrast that to President Trump.

 President Trump didn't get to have his lawyers decide on all this.

-He wasn't extended the neutral position, which is like let's let someone else come in and do it.
+He wasn't extended the neutral position, which is like, let's let someone else come in and do it.

-That is what is so obvious, and it's it's part of this bigger picture of this double standard we see in the Justice Department, the unequal application of the law.
+And it's part of this bigger picture of this double standard we see in the Justice Department, the unequal application of the law.

-That's what has Americans concerned, and that's what we're gonna try to focus on on the House Judiciary Committee.
+And that's what we're going to try to focus on on the House Judiciary Committee.

-Now, you you talk about this unequal justice.
+Now, you talk about this unequal justice.

-Uh but didn't the FBI have unfettered access to the very room where the documents were found at Mar-a-Lago.
+Now, correct me if I'm wrong, Congressman, but didn't the FBI have unfettered access to the very room where the documents were found at Mar-a-Lago?

 They weren't found in Melania's closet.

-They were found in the room that the FBI had already been to, the very room that the FBI could have taken documents uh freely if they wanted them, but they didn't.
+They were found in the room that the FBI had already been to, the very room that the FBI could have taken documents freely if they wanted them, but they didn't.

 So they had the access, didn't they?